rapid-lang/rapid/LRM/README.md

 ##### Stacking

 Unsafe functions (like list and dictionary access) may exist in the same expression.
 If unsafe functions return successfully, the error that is returned is consumed (ignored), and the return value is taken.
-If an unsafe function returns an error, the expression evaluation short-circuits, and the value of the expression is the default value of the type that should have been returned and the error that is returned by the failed function call.
+If an unsafe function returns an error, the expression evaluation short-circuits, and the value of the expression is null and the error that is returned by the failed function call.

 ```
 dict<string, list<int>> d = {"foo": [4,5], "bar": [1,2,3]}
 int val, error e = d["foo"][2]     // List index out of bounds...
-printf("%d", val)                  // 0
+printf("%d", val)                  // null
 printf("%s", e.name)               // IndexError
 printf("%t", e == list.IndexError) // true

 val, e = d["baz"][0]             // No such key, short circuit
-printf("%d", val)                // 0
+printf("%d", val)                // null
 printf("%s", e.name)             // KeyError
 printf("%t", e == dict.KeyError) // true
 ```

-More generally, if a subexpression of an expression is unsafe, it is presumed to be successful and the return value of the subexpression is used in the evaluation of the larger expression, unless the unsafe expression evaluates to an error, in which case evaluation of the large expression short-circuits, and the value of the large expression is `/* default value */, /* sub-expression's error */`.
+More generally, if a subexpression of an expression is unsafe, it is presumed to be successful and the return value of the subexpression is used in the evaluation of the larger expression, unless the unsafe expression evaluates to an error, in which case evaluation of the large expression short-circuits, and the value of the large expression is `null, /* sub-expression's error */`.

 ##### Predefined Responses